nus-cs2113-AY1920S2/tp/docs/team/renzotsai.md

 - `Storage Semester List`
 - `Storage Person Info`.

-`Available Modules List` and `Semester List` are stored in CSV file and Person Info is stored in TXT file.
+`Available Modules List`, `Semester List` and `Person Info` are stored in CSV file and Person Info is stored in TXT file.
 And each time the user runs the software, these three file will be loaded.

 ##### Exception